JParks1976/BioinformaticsMaterials/labExercises/BioinfWk1Lab.md

 		* :pencil2: Copy the text formatting from `homeworkTemplate.md` and create a new file with the name `LastnameWkX.md`, where Lastname is your last name and X is 1 (for week 1).
 Use this file to answer the questions in the assessment section below.
 If your repo is not yet private, save your answers in a separate text document to upload later.

 ###Assessment
+* Due Tuesday, Jan 20 at 5 pm
 * Assessment criteria:
 	* Technical content (45 points): tasks in GitHub (above)
 	* Critical thinking (40 points): answers to questions (below)